-During the 2021 monitoring events, a site walkover was conducted to assess the thin soil cover identified in the earlier work by Tiamat, to evaluate for exposed wastes and/or seepage along the riverbank.
-No potential exposed wastes and/or seepage was identified during the site walkovers in July and November.
+During the December 2022 monitoring event, a site walkover was conducted to assess the thin soil cover identified in the earlier work by Tiamat, to evaluate for exposed waste and/or seepage along the riverbank.
+No potential exposed waste and/or seepage was identified during the site walkover in December; however, the site was snow covered during the walkover.
+An additional site walkover was conducted in May 2023 to conduct a site walkover when the ground and riverbank were visible.
+No potential exposed waste and/or seepage was identified in May 2023.

-The proximity of the Red Deer River warrants the groundwater flow pattern and trends in groundwater quality to continue to be monitored.
+The proximity of the Red Deer River warrants the groundwater flow pattern and trends in groundwater quality to continue to be monitored as outlined in Section 6.0 below.